 Water lettuce’s dense mats can cause problems for swimmers and boaters and hinder other recreational activities.
 These thick mats may also crush other existing aquatic plants that provide shelter and food sources to wildlife.

-Keep in mind that mosquitoes are attracted to water lettuce.
+Keep in mind that water lettuce attracts mosquitoes.
 A mat of invasive water lettuce can become a breeding ground for these disease carriers.

 This aquatic plant originated from Europe and is an invasive species spreading in the U.S. and Canada.
 European frogbit can reduce dissolved oxygen levels, hinder recreation, limit water flow, harm fish habitats, and affect native aquatic plants’ light conditions.